jonnymind/SIRPAS/Source/Rulebook/Combat/Basic_Combat.md

 Typical reasons are:
-* The character already used all the actions at their disposal in a combat turn and can’t react any more
+* The character already used all the actions at their disposal in a combat turn and can’t react any more;
 * The defender doesn't have a proficiency in the skill used by the attacker, and is just reacting instinctively.
 * The rules explicitly prohibit the use of other defenses (i.e. when disengaging from the combat).

-In those cases, provided the defender is at least aware of the attacks, it can use an appropriate **generic combat skill** as a defense.
+In those cases, provided the defender is at least aware of the attacks, they can use an appropriate **generic combat skill** as a defense.
 Some **GCS** are meant specifically to be used as instinctive defense, and may have a better base than more specific ones.
 For example, a module may have both **dodge** and **slash** as **GCS**, with **dodge**